cbonoz/xrp23/README.md

 Traditional platforms often lack transparency in data validation processes.
 DataTrace's integration with Ripple EVM and Filecoin ensures a transparent and auditable record of each data entry, promoting accountability and trust.
 Inadequate Proof of Ownership:

-Current platforms may lack robust mechanisms for users to establish and validate their ownership rights over specific data.
+Current platforms may need more robust mechanisms for users to establish and validate their ownership rights over specific data.
 DataTrace's innovative proof of ownership feature enhances data ownership security, reducing the chances of disputes and unauthorized usage.
 Scalability Issues:

-High-throughput is a critical requirement for data validation platforms, especially in today's data-driven landscape.
+High throughput is critical for data validation platforms, especially in today's data-driven landscape.
 DataTrace, leveraging the Ripple EVM, addresses scalability concerns by providing a platform capable of handling large volumes of data transactions without compromising performance.

 ## How we built it